quicwg/ops-drafts/draft-ietf-quic-applicability.md

 implementation of this guideline in the literature.
 Short network timeout for UDP, however, is well-documented.
 According to a 2010 study ({{Hatonen10}}), UDP applications can assume that any NAT binding or other state entry can expire after just thirty seconds of inactivity.
+Section 3.5 of {{?RFC8085}} further discusses keep-alive intervals for UDP: it requires a minimum value of 15 seconds, but recommends larger values, or omitting keepalive entirely.

 By using a Connection ID, QUIC is designed to be robust to NAT address rebinding after a timeout.
 However, some QUIC connections may not be robust to